The progestogen-only contraceptive pill is commonly used when the combined pill is not suitable. It can also be safely taken if you are breastfeeding.

 How does the progestogen-only pill work?

-The progestogen-only pill (POP) contains a progestogen hormone.
+The POP contains a progestogen hormone.
 This hormone is similar to the progesterone hormone made by the ovaries.
 A progestogen is also the hormone that is in several other types of contraceptives.
-You can read more about these other types of progestogen contraceptives in our separate leaflets called Contraceptive Injection, Contraceptive Implant, Intrauterine System and Emergency Contraception.
+You can read more about these other types of progestogen contraceptives in our separate leaflets called Contraceptive Injection, Contraceptive Implant, Intrauterine System (IUS) and Emergency Contraception.

 The progestogen hormone in older (traditional) POPs is either levonorgestrel or norethisterone.
 Brands currently available in the UK are Micronor®, Noriday® and Norgeston®.
 A newer type of POP contains a progestogen hormone called desogestrel.
 Brands currently available include Cerazette®, Aizea®, Cerelle® and Feanolla®.